 - 1. Exhibits should be as mature as possible. - 2.
 Every entry must be identified by hybrid or variety. - 3.
 All classes calling for a gallon sample may have a $2 \frac{1}{2}$ 3 inch diameter cylinder placed in a glass gallon container to reduce the amount of grain to three quarts. - 4.
+If variety is NOT stated where requested OR samples not tied where requested, ribbon placing will drop one placing.

-Class may be combined or divided by superintendent based on number of entries. - 5.
-Champion and Reserve Champion ribbons will be awarded in each of the following divisions: Corn, Sorghum, Wheat, Sunflowers, Other Crops, Hay Crops, Soybeans, and Wheat Variety Plot. - 6.
+- 5. Hay samples should be approximately 15"x12"x6".
+Maximum thickness of 6" and minimum of 5".
+Hay samples should be tied with a "T".
+Wrap the twine horizontally around the hay and tie, then wrap vertically and tie. - 6.
+Class may be combined or divided by superintendent based on number of entries. - 7.
+Champion and Reserve Champion ribbons will be awarded in each of the following divisions: Corn, Sorghum, Wheat, Sunflowers, Other Crops, Hay Crops, Soybeans, and Wheat Variety Plot. - 8.
 Overall Grand Champion and Overall Reserve Grand Champion Rosettes may be awarded if the judge considers the exhibit worthy.